ROCm/HIP/docs/how-to/virtual_memory.rst

 Memory Allocation
 =================

-Previously, you called the ``hipMalloc`` function to allocate a chunk of memory on the device. ``hipMalloc`` returns a pointer, which is immediately usable after the call.
-When using virtual memory, this is separated into multiple steps using the ``hipMemCreate``, ``hipMemAddressReserve``, ``hipMemMap``, and ``hipMemSetAccess`` functions.
-This guide explains what these functions do and how you can use them for your needs.
+Standard memory allocation uses the ``hipMalloc`` function to allocate a block of memory on the device.
+However, when using virtual memory, this process is separated into multiple steps using the ``hipMemCreate``, ``hipMemAddressReserve``, ``hipMemMap``, and ``hipMemSetAccess`` functions.
+This guide explains what these functions do and how you can use them for virtual memory management.

 Allocate Physical Memory
 ------------------------